yll0rd/django-learning-projects/simpleChatApp/README.md

 2. Move into the correct folder
 `cd starting-with-Django/simpleChatApp`

-2. Install dependencies
+3. Install dependencies
-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

-3. Copy the .env.example file to .env and fill in the values.
+4. Copy the .env.example file to .env and fill in the values.
 `cp .env.example .env`

-4. Apply database migrations
+5. Apply database migrations
-`python manage.py migrate`
+`python3 manage.py migrate`

-5. Run the server
+6. Run the server
-`python manage.py runserver`
+`python3 manage.py runserver`

-6. Access the app by navigating to http://localhost:8000 ↗ in your web browser.
+7. Access the app by navigating to http://localhost:8000 ↗ in your web browser.

 ## Usage
 1. Register for an account or log in if you already have one